LLM-Meta-SR: In-Context Learning for Evolving Selection Operators in Symbolic Regression: Introduction

 \section{Introduction}

-Symbolic regression is the task of discovering mathematical expressions that accurately model a given dataset.
-It is widely used in domains such as finance~\citep{shi2025alphaforge}, education~\citep{shen2024symbolic},chemistry~\citep{chen2025kinformer}, and physics~\citep{feng2025physpde}, due to its interpretability and ability to uncover underlying relationships.
-Formally, given a dataset $\mathcal{D} = \{\mathbf{x}^{(i)}, y^{(i)}\}_{i=1}^{N}$, where $\mathbf{x}^{(i)} \in \mathbb{R}^d$ represents input features and $y^{(i)} \in \mathbb{R}$ denotes the corresponding target value, the goal is to find a symbolic expression $f^* \in \mathcal{F}$ from a space of candidate expressions $\mathcal{F}$ that minimizes a predefined loss function $\mathcal{L}$, i.e.,
+Symbolic regression (SR) is the task of discovering mathematical expressions that accurately model a given dataset.
+It has the potential to produce interpretable models when appropriate complexity control mechanisms are employed, and its ability to uncover underlying relationships makes it widely applicable across various domains.
+Formally, given a dataset $\mathcal{D} = \{\mathbf{x}^{(i)}, y^{(i)}\}_{i=1}^{N}$, where $\mathbf{x}^{(i)} \in \mathbb{R}^d$ are input features and $y^{(i)} \in \mathbb{R}^m$ are target values, the goal is to find a symbolic expression $f^* \in \mathcal{F}$ from a space of candidate expressions $\mathcal{F}$ that minimizes a loss function $\mathcal{L}$:

-Numerous efforts have been devoted to designing symbolic regression algorithms.
-These approaches can be broadly categorized as evolutionary symbolic regression~\citep{cava2018learning, fong2023rethinking}, neural symbolic regression~\citep{biggio2021neural, kamienny2022end}, and search-based symbolic regression~\citep{xu2024reinforcement,yu2025symbolic} approaches.
-In recent years, there has been growing interest in hybrid methods that combine the flexibility of evolutionary algorithms with the learning capabilities of neural networks~\citep{landajuela2022unified,grayeli2024symbolic, zhang2025ragsr}.
+Many SR algorithms have been proposed, including evolutionary~\cite{fong2024symbolic}, neural~\cite{kamienny2022end}, and Monte Carlo tree search-based~\cite{yu2025symbolic} approaches.
+Among them, genetic programming (GP) remains one of the most widely used SR paradigms due to its flexible representation and global, gradient-free search mechanism.
+In recent years, there has been growing interest in hybrid methods that combine the flexibility of GP with the learning capabilities of neural networks~\cite{han2025transformer, zhang2025ragsr}.